 Flow Monitor provided the key to improving Idras communication service levels.
 It gave IT personnel in-depth insight into how their network was performing in real time and analyzed, alerted and reported network and application traffic and bandwidth utilization.

 Flow Monitor not only helped them understand the overall utilization of the LAN, WAN, specific device, or interface, but it also indicated which users, applications and protocols were consuming bandwidth.
 Real-time alerts informed the Idras staff of bottlenecks, network device saturation, even the presence of viruses, worms or other external attacks as they appeared.

 The software was installed in Idras’ Castelmella facility late in 2012.
 It has worked as expected, delivering advance warnings of any deterioration of the company’s data transmission lines so it could be reversed before affecting customer access.

-WhatsUp Gold offers better productivity and quick time to market, Moreschi explains.
+WhatsUp Gold and Flow Monitor offer better productivity and quick time to market, Moreschi explains.
 “Thanks to the product we have evidence of branch line deterioration before it is actually blocked.
 The monitoring in real-time is very effective.”

 Idras S.P.A. is one of northern Italy’s most significant plumbing and bath furniture sellers, delivering product to civil, industrial and private sectors.
 Headquartered in Castelmella, near Milan, Idras bases its reputation on 40 years of positive customer experiences.
 It has six subsidiaries in Brescia and Bergamo.
 Now part of the Brescian group Afis, Idras reaches into 30 branches in Lombardy, Emilia Romagna and Trentino Alto Adige.